lawofambak-web3-playground/Decentralized-Banking-Protocol/README.md

 ***For Aave***: A separate user deposit contract stores users' aToken (AWETH) balances since interest is accrued directly.
 The addresses of these contracts are stored in a mapping.

 ## Note:
 Currently, there is no borrowing functionality for users.
+The *hardhat* folder contains the framework that was used to develop this protocol with tests to check for functionality.
+The *poc* folder contains the smart contracts for this protocol.
+(Users will need to download the some OpenZeppelin modules that are used throughout the contracts)